What do the strange engine noises mean?

 👉 If the ticking becomes loud and continuous even when hot.

-This is one of the most worrisome noises.
+This is the typical knock-like engine noise.
+One of the most worrying noises.

 What it looks like